paul2234/tinytensor/README.md

 ```

 ### Combining multiple layers
-The bare bones of a model to solve MNIST.
+Below is an excerpt for a model training on MNIST.
 There are other packages to import & variables to define before this.
 ```python
 #...
 conv = Conv2d(kernel_shape,image_shape)